-The overall dimensions shall be 120 x 60 mm or the equivalent area, as a minimum.
+The overall dimensions shall be at least 120 x 60 mm or the equivalent area.

-The label shown above may be adapted in such a way that the layout differs from the example above; however, the text content shall meet the above prescriptions.
+The label shown above may be adapted in such a way that the layout differs from the example above; however, the content shall meet the above prescriptions.